 When you are moving up your wall, nailing in your pieces, you should be making checks that your new siding is lined up perfectly and that your panels can move.

 When it comes to windows and doors, cut your pieces to fit the corners and slide them into the utility trim on the J-Channel.

 Step 10 – Finish The Top Course Around Gable

 Measure the desired height of the last panel, and trim your siding so that it will slot into place.
 Install the J-Channel and trim to the top side, and then install the top siding panel, ensuring that it locks into the previous one.

 For gables, make sure a water-resistant barrier, such as house wrap, has been installed.

 To cut your pieces so that they line up with the angles of the gable, you will need to place one piece at the bottom of the gable and line it up with a piece laying at the angle of the gable.

 Then, mark the angle into the horizontal piece, and trim it.
 This will be your template to ensure all your vinyl siding installation lines up with the angle.

 Your vinyl siding is relatively simple to set up.
 If you follow these steps carefully, you should have accomplished a perfectly fitted vinyl siding installation.
-If you're thinking of completing your vinyl panels with some extras, you may want to look into Hardie Boys.
+If you’re thinking of completing your vinyl panels with some extras, you may want to look into HB ELEMENTS.

-Hardie Boys can create millwork and molding for your vinyl exterior and can provide you with finishings to complete your look, such as brackets, rafter tails, soffit ceilings, and columns.
-Don't miss out on completing the architecture of your home with these features for a stunning finish.
+HB ELEMENTS can create millwork and molding for your vinyl exterior and provide you with finishings to complete your look, such as brackets, rafter tails, soffit ceilings, and columns.
+Don’t miss out on completing the architecture of your home with these features for a stunning finish.